Savin-Viswanathan/OMHyD-PA/README.txt

 RUNNING THE OMHyD examples
 *********************************************************************************************
 1. Download the OMHyD_VROV1 folder to a computer with PYTHON installed.
-2. Open the Frond_End_Files folder.
+2. Open the Front_End_Files folder.
 3. Copy the required example front-end file and paste in the OMHyD_VROV1 folder.
 4. Open the copied front-end file and run the code.
 5. For examples with 'waves=off' in the front-end file, only the graphical result will be displayed on successful execution.